Traffic Signal Responsibilities

 Citizen Requested Traffic Signal Installation Process

-Citizens can request to have a traffic signal installed at an intersection, however, a determination must be made that the signal will actually help more than it will hurt.
+Citizens can request to have a traffic signal installed at an intersection, however, a determination must be made that the signal will warrant.
 To do this a warrant study is conducted.
 The first step in the process is to answer the following questions:

 - Are there so many cars on both streets that signal control is necessary to clear up driver confusion or relieve traffic congestion?